Oceans Alive Conservation Trust is governed by its members through a distinguished Council of leading scientists and business leaders.

 The Council includes a number of members who are elected to the Executive Council at the Annual General Meeting and who serve for a period of three years.

-The President is supported by a Vice President and a Treasurer who are elected annually from amongst the Council members.
+The Chairman is supported by a Vice Chairman and a Treasurer who are elected annually from amongst the Council members.

 The Council also appoints a Secretary, who is neither a member of Council or a member of the Executive Committee.